Early Learning Participation

-This index page provides statistics on children's participation in ECE including tables on prior participation rates of children starting school, enrolments and average hours spent in ECE.
+This index page provides statistics on children's participation in early learning including tables on prior participation rates of children starting school, enrolments and average hours spent in early learning.

 Participation Intensity Measure